-The risk of death from Covid-19 in patients with chronic lymphocytic leukemia (CLL) is high, whether patients are receiving active therapy at the time of infection, have previously received CLL treatment, or are being treated with a “watch-and-wait” approach, a multicenter, an international descriptive study found.
+The risk of death from Covid-19 in symptomatic patients with chronic lymphocytic leukemia (CLL) who require hospitalization is high, whether patients are receiving active CLL therapy at the time of infection, have previously received CLL treatment, or are being treated with a “watch-and-wait” approach, a multicenter, an international descriptive study found.

 At a median follow-up of only 16 days (range, 1-43 days), the mortality rate for patients on active CLL-directed therapy at the time of Covid-19 diagnosis was 28%, Anthony Mato, MD, Memorial Sloan Kettering Cancer Center, New York City, and multi-center colleagues reported in Blood.
 Case fatality rates were similar for patients who had ever received CLL-directed therapy at 32% and for watch-and-wait patients at 37%, they added.

-The overall-case fatality rate for the current series of 198 patients was 33%, but it was 37% among patients requiring hospital admission.
+The overall-case fatality rate for the current series of 198 patients diagnosed between February 17, 2020 and April 30, 2020, was 33%, but it was 37% among the 178 patients requiring hospital admission.
 However, as investigators pointed out, this is likely an under-estimation of the true case fatality rate for those hospitalized with Covid-19, as 49 patients who had been admitted to hospital because of the infection remained as inpatients at the time of analysis, Mato and colleagues noted.
 For the 129 patients who had been discharged or who had died at the time of the analysis, the case fatality rate was 50%.

 “CLL patients have impaired humoral and cellular immune function, [so] we hypothesized that this cohort might be at particular risk of severe Covid-19 with its associated morbidity, including superimposed infections, and mortality,” the authors explained.
 “These data suggest that the subgroup of CLL patients admitted with Covid-19, regardless of disease phase or treatment status, are at high risk of death.”